MrCrimp/shit.js/README.md

 shit.js
 =======
+Just a quick little experiment to expore modularity after using AngularJS

-99 lines of code, module and mvvm framework with some DI support written for mobile js apps
+100 lines of code trying to achieve a module and mvvm framework with some DI support written for mobile js apps

 Demo files shows integration with knockout.js